 Julius Jones, Oklahoma

-Julius Darius Jones is scheduled to be executed at 6 pm local time on Thursday, November 18, 2021, at the Oklahoma State Penitentiary in McAlester, Oklahoma.
+Julius Darius Jones was scheduled to be executed on Thursday, November 18, 2021, at the Oklahoma State Penitentiary in McAlester, Oklahoma.
+Hours before his execution, Julius was granted clemency by Oklahoma Governor Kevin Stitt.
 Forty-one-year-old Julius is convicted of murdering Paul Howell on July 28, 1999, in Edmond, Oklahoma.
 Julius has been on death row in Oklahoma for 19 years.

 During high school, Julius was an honor student and a member of the National Honor Society.
 He was also the co-captain of the football, basketball, and track teams.
 After graduating with a 3.8 GPA, Julius received a “presidential leadership” scholarship to the University of Oklahoma.
 He was also an athlete while at college.
 Julius was later linked to a carjacking and jewelry store robbery.

 On Wednesday, July 28, 1999, Paul Howell was shot in the driveway of his parents’ house in Edmond, Oklahoma.
 Paul, his two young daughters, and his sister, Megan Tobey, had just returned from a shopping trip.
 Megan was exiting the vehicle when she heard a gunshot.
 She turned and saw Paul slumped over in the driver’s seat.
 Megan described the shooter as a young black male, wearing a white T-shirt, with a stocking cap on his head and a bandanna over his face.
 The man demanded the keys to vehicle.

 Megan helped the children out of the car, directing them towards the house.
 Megan and the girls entered the house, yelling for help.
 When Paul’s parents ran outside, they found Paul lying on the driveway.
 The car was also gone.
 Paul died several hours later from the gunshot to his head.